ayoopriyanshu/Web-Calculator/README.md

 # Web Calculator

-A simple we Calculator mimicing the iOS version using HTML, CSS, JS.
+A simple web Calculator mimicing the iOS version using HTML, CSS, JS.

 ## Screenshots